 (b) substances that are transported or offered for transport at elevated temperatures in a liquid state and which give off a flammable vapour at a temperature at or below the maximum transport temperature."

 The flash point is the lowest possible temperature for vapor from a flammable liquid to ignite when triggered by an ignition source.
 Many everyday objects like a cigarette lighter or an electric lamp can be ignition sources, and flammable liquids ignite easily and burn fast.
 This is why it is so important to be well-informed and well-prepared with regard to proper storage of flammable liquids.
+According to AS1940-2017, all flammable liquids exceeding minor storage quantities must be stored in a compliant flammable cabinet.

 Before we discuss the right way to keep flammable liquids contained, let’s focus on the serious consequences of failing to do so.

 Some flammable liquids like 2-propanol release a vapor which has the potential to spread over long distances.
 This particular flammable colourless liquid has a sharp odor similar to surgical spirits.
 Exposure to 2-propanol vapor can cause irritation in your respiratory tract or eyes.
-It can also induce headaches, nausea, dizziness, drowsiness, incoordination, and confusion.
+It can also induce headaches, nausea, dizziness, drowsiness, in-coordination, and confusion.

 If stored in an environment without natural ventilation, the vapor from flammable liquids can build up over time and have adverse effects on your respiratory system.
 Inhaling large amounts of these toxic fumes – as a staff member might on an average working week – can result in fainting spells or suffocation.